Michael Ernest Kassner: Education and early career

 In 2011, Kassner announced the expansion of the National Math and Science Initiative for Military Families.
 In 2012, Kassner was awarded the Meritorious Public Service Medal, one of the highest honors that can be awarded to a private citizen by the U.S. Navy.

 Return to academia and administration

 Following his service in the ONR, Kassner returned to USC full-time.
-In June, 2019, it was announced that Kassner would serve as Interim Chair of the Mork Family Department of Chemical Engineering and Materials Science.
+In June 2019, it was announced that Kassner would serve as Interim Chair of the Mork Family Department of Chemical Engineering and Materials Science.

 Publications

 Kassner "has authored or co-authored over 250 published articles and three books in the areas of fundamentals of creep plasticity in metals, the hot deformation of aluminum and aluminum alloys, and phase diagrams".
 In 2004, Kassner published one of his most widely cited works, a book entitled Fundamentals of Creep in Metals and Alloys.

+Personal life and death

+Kassner was born on November 22, 1950, in Osaka, Japan.
+He and his family moved to Germany, then New Jersey, and settled in Redlands, California, He graduated from Redlands Senior High School.

+Kassner died on August 18, 2024, at the age of 73.